The correspondence induced on the pillowcase by the earring tangle: Future directions

 We now tie together the general discussion above with the main result of the paper.
 Namely, we expand on the fact that, according to the Floer field philosophy discussed in Section~\ref{sec:fft}, the Lagrangian correspondence $\NAT_s$ is expected to induce an $A_\infty$ endofunctor on the Fukaya category of the pillowcase.

 The choice of which Fukaya category to work in is not uniquely determined.
 For the character varieties of 2-tangles in a ball, one possible approach is to leverage the fact that both loop-type and arc-type Lagrangians lift to smooth closed immersed equivariant curves in the 2-fold branched cover $T\to T/\iota=P$ given by the elliptic involution.
-The relevant setting then would be the $\ZZ/2$ equivariant Fukaya category associated to $T$.
+This would suggest working in the $\ZZ/2$ equivariant Fukaya category associated to $T$.
 Such a theory would typically be equipped with a $H^*(B\ZZ/2)=H^*(\mathbb R P^\infty)=\FF[x]$ action.
 However, carefully developing the $\ZZ/2$ equivariant $A_\infty$ structures is a challenge, and associating $A_\infty$ functors to Lagrangian correspondences would be even more difficult.

 In the interest of working in a better understood context, we propose that the wrapped Fukaya category $\wrFuk(P^*)$ of the pillowcase (or, more precisely, the specific $A_\infty$ subcategory $\wrFuk^\star(P^*)$ defined below) provides a robust substitute for the $\ZZ/2$-equivariant Lagrangian Floer homology in the torus.